thephoeron/babylon/doc/macdoc.md

 title: macdoc
 ---

+# BABYLON AI Workbench v2.3 on the Macintosh

-**Installing and Using the Hybrid Knowledge Representation and Inference Environment **
+Installing and Using the Hybrid Knowledge Representation and Inference Environment BABYLON on the Apple Macintosh.
-**BABYLON **
-**on the Apple Macintosh**

-*J&uuml;rgen Walther*
+*J&uuml;rgen Walther*<br>

-*AI Research Division*
+*AI Research Division*<br>

-*German National Research Center*
+*German National Research Center*<br>

-*for Computer Science (GMD)*
+*for Computer Science (GMD)*<br>

-*P.O.Box 1316*
+*P.O.Box 1316*<br>

-*53731 Sankt Augustin*
+*53731 Sankt Augustin*<br>

-*Germany*
+*Germany*<br>
 *juergen.walther@gmd.de*

 This section focusses on the installation and use of BABYLON release 2.3 on Apple Macintosh.
-For more information on BABYLON see *The AI Workbench BABYLON*; Christaller,T., DiPrimio, F., and Vo&szlig;, A.
-(eds), Academic Press 1992.
+For more information on BABYLON see *The AI Workbench BABYLON*; Christaller, T., DiPrimio, F., and Vo&szlig;, A. (eds), Academic Press 1992.

-**1. Hardware and Software Requirements**
+## 1. Hardware and Software Requirements

 To run BABYLON on a Macintosh computer you should have at least 6 MB of RAM and 5 MB of free disk capacity.
 On the software side you need Macintosh Commaon Lisp 2.0.1 (MCL).
-This allows you to create an application of BABYLON 2.3., called *BABYLON* if you load the file called *make.cl*;.
+This allows you to create an application of BABYLON 2.3., called *BABYLON* if you load the file called <kbd>make.lisp</kbd>.
 All the sources that you need are in the folder BABYLON-2.3.

-**2. Getting BABYLON**
+## 2. Getting BABYLON

 You can get BABYLON by anonymous ftp from ftp.gmd.de.
-Change to directory gmd/ai-research/Software/Babylon and get the Babylon-2.3.sit.hqx file.
-Decode the file for example with Stuffit Expander and start the resulting self extracting archive to get the Babylon-2.3 folder.
+Change to directory `gmd/ai-research/Software/Babylon` and get the `Babylon-2.3.sit.hqx` file.
+Decode the file for example with Stuffit Expander and start the resulting self extracting archive to get the `Babylon-2.3/` folder.
 You are now ready to generate the Babylon image.

-**3. Creating an Image File **
+## 3. Creating an Image File

 If you want to create an image file (or an application) start your Lisp and then load*make-cl*.
 While loading the make file, there will be some y-or-n questions in the lisp listener

-&bull; Use development options for compiling files?
+- Use development options for compiling files?
 Aswer y, if you want to record source files, save documentation strings and similar development options This cost some space but eases development work.
 Answer n if you do not want to explore the implementation.

 Load graphic frame browser?
 Its worth it!

-&bull; Is your AntiVirus software temporarily disabled?
+- Is your AntiVirus software temporarily disabled?
 Lisp will try to install a program on your hard disk.
 Thus, you have to either disable programs like Gatekeeper, or give MCL the Privileges File Other.